juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 For a new user,  a Juji chatbot can chat with a new user by asking the typical on-boarding questions.
 In addition to gathering the basic on-boarding information, this chatbot will also automatically infer the user's individual differences from the conversation and now can make recommendations without the user past activities.

-For a new product, a Juji chatbot can describe the value of product that matches the individual differences of users even though the users have not experienced the product yet.
-For example, users who desire safety love safe, high-quality products, while users who are highly curious and open to new experiences would enjoy innovative products.
+For a new product, a Juji chatbot can describe the value of product that matches the personality of users even though the users have not experienced the product yet.
+For example, users who desire safety would love safe, high-quality products, while users who are highly curious and open to new experiences would enjoy innovative products.

 ### Help Longitudinal Engagement